RIDE MONGOLIA- HORSE RIDING HOLIDAY MONGOLIA

 Horse riding in Mongolia is one of the best ways to Explore Mongolia.
 Our Central Mongolia – Ride Mongolia horse riding trip offers unique riding experiences.

-Having saddled up onto our Mongolian steeds, we will ride off into the mountains and lush green meadows, passing through nomadic Mongol family encampments where we shall stop and enjoy their local hospitality.
+Having saddled up onto our Mongolian steeds, we will ride off into the mountains and lush green meadows, passing through nomadic Mongolian family encampments where we shall stop and enjoy their local hospitality.

 Day2 Khustai National Park